magomimmo/modern-cljs/doc/second-edition/tutorial-17.md

 The first code refactoring step needed for injecting the validators in the form has been very easy.

-As soon as you save the file, the TDD environment re-executes the validators tests for both CLJ and CLJS.
+As soon as you save the file, the [TDD][19] environment re-executes the validators tests for both CLJ and CLJS.

 ## Don't panic with Enlive